-Albert Pratt Professor of Business and Government at Harvard Kennedy School
+A.J.
+Meyer Professor of Energy & Economic Development at Harvard Kennedy School

-Robert N. Stavins is the Albert Pratt Professor of Business and Government, Director of the Harvard Environmental Economics Program, and Chairman of the Environment and Natural Resources Faculty Group at the John F. Kennedy School of Government, Harvard University.
+Robert N. Stavins is the A.J.
+Meyer Professor of Energy & Economic Development, Director of the Harvard Environmental Economics Program, and Chairman of the Environment and Natural Resources Faculty Group at the John F. Kennedy School of Government, Harvard University.
 He is also Director of Graduate Studies at Harvard for the Doctoral Program in Public Policy and the Doctoral Program in Political Economy and Government.
 He is a University Fellow at and a Member of: the Board of Directors of Resources for the Future, the Chair of the Scientific Advisory Board of the Massachusetts Executive Office of Environmental Affairs, and the Editor of the Review of Environmental Economics and Policy.
 He is a former member and Chair of the Environmental Economics Advisory Committee of the U.S. Environmental Protection Agency’s Science Advisory Board.